 Critical elements (at least one, but not more than five) must be established for each employee at the start of the appraisal period.
 Through these elements, employees are held accountable for work assignments and responsibilities of their position.
 A critical element is an assignment or responsibility of such importance that Unacceptable performance in that element alone would result in the determination that the employee's overall performance is Unacceptable.
+Performance plans for all supervisors and managers must include the Mandatory Supervisory/Managerial Critical Element #1 (one of the maximum five elements) that addresses the level of performance expected for carrying out supervisory/managerial duties.
 Please see 370 DM 430 or the Performance Management Handbook for more detailed information.